-Previously on the CottageCare blog, we’ve provided you with between the CottageCare Housecleaning tips to keep your home looking and feeling fresh.
+Previously on the CottageCare blog, we’ve provided you with the CottageCare Housecleaning tips to keep your home looking and feeling fresh.
 These tips have included basic tasks like wiping up spills as they happen, taking out the trash when it’s full, putting away laundry instead of letting it pile up, making your bed each day, etc. Here at CottageCare, we’re more than that.
-We want to provide you with not only the tips to enjoying your CottageCare Housecleaning as long as possible, but also eco friendly cleaning tools and the WHY behind it.
-We hope you enjoy this mini series of posts!
-It is important, now more than ever, that we take action to protecting our environment and each action we take (no matter how small) is a step in the right direction.
+We want to provide you with not only the tips to enjoying your CottageCare Housecleaning as long as possible, but also eco-friendly cleaning tools and the WHY behind it.
+We hope you enjoy this mini-series of posts!
+It is important, now more than ever, that we take action to protect our environment, and each action we take (no matter how small) is a step in the right direction.

-Today, we’re going to talk about paper towels and sponges.
+Today, we’re going to talk about sponge and paper towel facts.

-According to The Paperless Project the paper industry is the 3rd largest contributor to global warming.
-Here are a few dirty details* on paper towels…
+According to The Paperless Project, the paper industry is the 3rd largest contributor to global warming.
+Here are a few dirty details* on paper towel facts…

 • To make one ton of paper towels 17 trees and 20,000 gallons of water are polluted.